 Cyanuric Acid in Pools: What It Does and How to Adjust

 Quick answer: CYA should be 30-50 ppm for outdoor chlorine pools, 60-90 ppm for saltwater/SWG pools.
 If it’s too low, chlorine degrades rapidly in sunlight, add granular stabilizer.
 If it’s too high, chlorine becomes less effective and the only fix is a partial drain and refill.
-There is no chemical that removes CYA from water.
+There’s no chemical that removes CYA from water.

 For the full water balance picture, see our complete pool chemistry guide.